microsoft/MixedRealityToolkit-Unity/Documentation/Input/CreateDataProvider.md

 interface.

 > [!Note]
-> The `BaseInputDevicemManager` class, via the `BaseService` class , provides only an empty implementations for `IMixedRealityDataProvider` methods.
+> The `BaseInputDevicemManager` class, via the `BaseService` class, provides only an empty implementations for `IMixedRealityDataProvider` methods.
 The details of these methods are generally data provider specific.

 The methods that should be implemented by the data provider are: